FreeRTC/fosdem/2020/cfp.md

 - FOSDEM provides video recording equipment and live streaming, volunteers are needed to assist in this
-- Organizing one or more restaurant bookings (dependending upon number of participants) for the evening of Saturday, 2nd of February
+- Organizing one or more restaurant bookings (dependending upon number of participants) for the evening of Saturday, 1 February
 - Participation in the Real-Time lounge
 - Circulating this Call for Participation to other mailing lists